 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Early symptoms of lactic acidosis may get worse over time and this condition can be fatal.
-Get emergency medical help if you have even mild symptoms: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.
+Mild symptoms of lactic acidosis may worsen over time, and this condition can be fatal.
+Get emergency medical help if you have: unusual muscle pain, trouble breathing, stomach pain, vomiting, irregular heart rate, dizziness, feeling cold, or feeling very weak or tired.

+Videx EC may cause serious side effects.
 Call your doctor at once if you have:

 numbness, tingling, or pain in your hands or feet;

-bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds.
+bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-swelling in your neck or throat (enlarged thyroid), menstrual changes, impotence, loss of interest in sex.
+swelling in your neck or throat (enlarged thyroid), menstrual changes, impotence.

-Common side effects may include:
+Common side effects of Videx EC may include:

 nausea, vomiting, diarrhea, stomach pain;